Nori93/DangerDagger/README.md

 2. Final game:
    1. For 4 players (online/lan) by one is host rest can join by IP
    2. Range and Male combat
-   3. 5 type of class
+   3. 5 type of class (ready 12 classes)
    4. More complex state system
-   5. Item generic that are saved on Database
+   5. Item generic that are saved on Database (work in proggres)
-   6. Monsert generic that are saved on Database
+   6. Monsert generic that are saved on Database (work in proggres)
    7. Better Self generate map
       1. Biger then window screen
       2. Mix algotytms for more dynamic game